+- The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely.

+- During a designated period, individuals who apply for and are granted TPS:

+- Are protected from deportation

+- Can obtain a work permit and social security number

+- May be granted travel authorization

+- Cannot be detained by DHS because of their immigration status

+- TPS is a temporary benefit that does not lead to permanent status.
+However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for.

+- Countries currently designated for TPS:

+- Afghanistan, Burma (Myanmar),

+Cameroon, El Salvador, Ethiopia, Haiti,

+Honduras, Lebanon, Nepal, Nicaragua,

+Somalia, Sudan, Syria, Ukraine, Venezuela,

+Yemen

+- For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS.

+- All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821.

+- TPS designations for Afghanistan, Cameroon, and South Sudan will end soon.
-- The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely. - During a designated period, individuals who apply for and are granted TPS: - Are protected from deportation - Can obtain a work permit and social security number - May be granted travel authorization - Cannot be detained by DHS because of their immigration status - TPS is a temporary benefit that does not lead to permanent status.
-However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - · Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Lebanon, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - The DHS designations made by the Biden administration are being reviewed.
-DHS' review of TPS designations may result in the revocation of TPS designations. - On February 1, 2025, DHS revoked TPS for Venezuelans who received TPS on October 3, 2023. - These individuals will lose status and work authorization on April 7, 2025. - This termination does not apply to Venezuelan nationals who applied for and received TPS under the 2021 designation, which will remain in effect until September 10, 2025.

-- On February 20, 2025, DHS partially revoked TPS for Haitians. - The period of extension and redesignation of Haiti for TPS was cut from 18 months to 12 months, with a new end date of August 3, 2025.
+- TPS for South Sudan will end May 7, 2025.

+- TPS for Afghanistan will end May 20, 2025.

+- TPS for Cameroon will end June 7, 2025.

+- The DHS designations made by the Biden administration are being reviewed.
+DHS' review of TPS designations may result in the revocation of TPS designations. - On February 1, 2025, DHS revoked TPS for Venezuelans who received TPS on October 3, 2023. - On March 31, 2025, a federal judge ordered DHS to continue TPS for Venezuelans. - Litigation is ongoing and Venezuelan TPS holders will still have status while the case is pending. - This termination does not apply to Venezuelan nationals who applied for and received TPS under the 2021 designation, which will remain in effect until September 10, 2025. - On February 20, 2025, DHS partially revoked TPS for Haitians. - The period of extension and redesignation of Haiti for TPS was cut from 18 months to 12 months, with a new end date of August 3, 2025.
 The initial registration period for new applicants will also end on August 3, 2025. - Individuals with TPS from Venezuela and Haiti should speak to an immigration attorney to see if they qualify for other programs. - Community members should continue to check on their countries' TPS designation and keep aware of their status.